ente-io/ente/infra/workers/README.md

 -   Install dependencies (if needed) with `yarn`

+    > If you have previously deployed, then you will have an old `yarn.lock`.
+In
+    > this case it is safe to delete and recreate using `rm yarn.lock && yarn`.

 -   Login into wrangler (if needed) using `yarn wrangler login`

 -   Deploy! `yarn wrangler deploy`